menandmice/micetro_docs/guides/user-manual/dns_servers.rst

   This command reloads the DNS server.
 On Windows this command has the same effect as the Clear Cache command, but on BIND servers, the command 'rndc reload' is sent to the DNS server.

 Reload Zone List.
   This command reloads the list of zones from the DNS server.
-It is useful if a zone has been created outside of the Men & Mice Suite.
+It is useful if a zone has been created outside of the Men&Mice Suite.

-To reload the zone list to include zones that have been added/deleted outside of the Men & Mice suite, do the following:
+To reload the zone list to include zones that have been added/deleted outside of the Men&Mice suite, do the following:

 1. Select the desired server.